The Rest of the Story

 The Sale of A Lifetime

 During the early 1890s, Chauncey D. Beadle, approaches JHH Boyd on behalf of the Biltmore Estate.
 JHH Boyd proceeds to make a sale of close to 1 million seedlings to either the Biltmore forests or Biltmore Nursery (it is currently unclear which).
-The seedlings are transported via 20 wagons from Boyd’s mountain nursery to the valley below and shipped in refrigerator box car.
-Over the following years, JHH Boyd makes additional sales and purchases from Biltmore Nursery prior to its closure in 1916.
+The seedlings are transported via 20 wagons from Boyd’s mountain nursery to the valley below and shipped via refrigerator box car.
+Over the following years, JHH Boyd conducts additional sales and purchases from Biltmore Nursery prior to its closure in 1916.

 The Emerald Necklace & Iroquois Park